-We provide coaching for female colleagues returning from maternity leave, as we recognise that returning to work after a period of leave and a major life event such as having a baby can make the transition difficult.
+We provide coaching for women returning from maternity leave, as we recognise that returning to work after a period of leave and a major life event such as having a baby can make the transition difficult.
 We offer all maternity colleagues one to one coaching sessions, both before and after the return date.

-As the overarching aim of Pay Gap statistics is to create an environment for a well balanced diverse workforce across all levels of an organisation, we acknowledge there is some work to be done to increase male representation in our lower quartiles.
-As such, we are encouraging and, where suitable, taking positive actions for more male applicants to consider entry level roles both on full and part-time bases.
+As the overarching aim of Pay Gap statistics is to create an environment for a well balanced diverse workforce across all levels of an organisation, we acknowledge there is some work to be done to increase representation of men in our lower quartiles.
+As such, we are encouraging and, where suitable, taking positive actions for more men to consider roles in these quartiles both on full and part-time bases.